 Without adequate water, pastoralists don’t have what they need for their livestock.
 Extreme poverty festers.
 Without the resources to build and flush a toilet, 65 percent of rural households lack proper sanitation.
 This leads to disease, which keeps kids out of school, which allows extreme poverty to fester even more.

 According to the World Health Organization, 2.4 billion of the world’s people lack access to improved sanitation.
 Nearly 1 billion people defecate in the open — near their homes and the water sources from which they drink.
 You’ve seen the resulting flies on children’s faces, along with distended bellies from worms.
 These are symptoms that a child’s future has been compromised by various things, including but not limited to improper sanitation.

 In partnership with Millennium Water Alliance (MWA), FH and other non-government organizations started the “Kenya Resilient Arid Lands Partnership for Integrated Development” (KENYA RAPID for short).
-The goal is to give these pastorialists a sustainable and resilient livelihood.
-We also want to help them live disease free.
-This is accomplished by supporting improved access to water, sanitation and hygiene.
+The goal is to give these pastoralists a sustainable and resilient livelihood.
+We also want to help them live disease-free.
+This is accomplished by supporting improved access to water, sanitation, and hygiene.

 The constitution adopted by Kenya in 2010 deems access to clean water as a human right.
 It assigned county governments the responsibility for water and sanitation policy.
 Because of our 30-year relationship with five key countries, FH was selected to serve there as the lead agency for MWA.
 We are organizing with other agencies to:

 - Collaborate with the county government.
 We’re developing a governance framework that ensures sustainable provision of water and pasture.